ECMWFCode4Earth/wildfire-forecasting/README.md

   * The `gs://deepfwi-mini-sample` dataset demonstrated in the various EDA and Inference notebooks are not intended for use with `src/train.py`.
 The scripts will fail if used with those small datasets.
 If you intend to re-run the training, reach out to us for access to a bigger dataset necessary for the scripts.

+  * We use [Weights & Biases](https://www.wandb.com/) for logging our training.
+When running the training script, you can either provide a `wandb API key` or choose to skip logging altogether.
+W&B logging is free and lets you monitor your training remotely.
+You can sign up for an account and then use `wandb login` from inside the environment to supply the key.

 * The entry point for inference is [src/test.py](src/test.py)
   * **Example Usage**: `python src/test.py [-h] [-in-days 4] [-out-days 1] [-forcings-dir ${FORCINGS_DIR}] [-reanalysis-dir ${REANALYSIS_DIR}] [-checkpoint-file]`